Our website uses cookies to enhance your browsing experience.

 The following plugins for SonarQube are available for PVS-Studio users:

-• sonar-pvs-studio-plugin.jar - a plugin which allows importing PVS-Studio analysis results into a project on the SonarQube server.
-You can download it here;
+• sonar-pvs-studio-plugin.jar is a plugin for importing PVS-Studio analysis results into a project on the SonarQube server.
+Depending on the SonarQube version, you need to use a specific plugin file:

 • sonar-pvs-studio-lang-plugin.jar - a plugin which allows creating a quality profile for the C/C++/C# languages.
 This plugin is provided for compatibility of PVS-Studio plugins when moving from older versions of SonarQube to newer ones.
 This plugin allows you to keep the metrics/statistics obtained earlier and will probably be discarded in future releases.
 When creating a new project, use a profile with one of the standard languages (C++, C#, Java).